 Here are the average yearly temperatures in Denver since 1995.

 As you can see, this does show an increase in average temperatures as expected.
-The average temperature for the year does bounce around a bit but in all, you can visually tell that there is an upward trend.
-In fact, with a linear fit, the trend is 0.10 degrees increase per year.
-This may seem small but if it continues at this rate, we will be 10 degrees warmer in 100 years.
-So our high for the year will be around 112 degrees!
+The average temperature for the year does bounce around a bit but, you can visually tell that there is a slight upward trend.
+In fact, superimposed on this plot is the linear fit for all the years (1995 to present) and the exact temperature trend in degrees/year.
+The values may seam small but if it continues at this rate, in 100 years Denver will have record highs well above 110 degrees!

 Please check out the average and extreme temperature pages.
 These pages include plots with temperatures for this year (updated daily) and the past years dating back to 1995.
 For finer resolution on temperature history, check out the hourly temperatures page.